History of the Islamic Republic of Iran: Foreign relations

-an expression of happiness at the 2008 financial crisis which would "put an end to liberal economy".
+and an expression of happiness at the 2008 financial crisis which would "put an end to liberal economy".

 Hezbollah's dependence on Iran for military and financial aid is not universally supported in Iran.
 The 2006 Israel–Hezbollah War exposed the world to a number of weapons in Hezbollah possession said to be Iranian imports.

 Controversy concerning remarks about Israel

 President Mahmoud Ahmedinejad also made several controversial statements about the Holocaust and Israel, and was quoted in foreign media sources as saying "Israel should be wiped off the map."
 Iran's foreign minister denied that Tehran wanted to see Israel "wiped off the map", saying "Ahmadinejad had been misunderstood."
 It was asserted that the correct translation of Ahmadinejad's remark was, "the regime currently occupying Jerusalem will be erased from the pages of time".
 Reviewing the controversy over the translation, New York Times deputy foreign editor Ethan Bronner observed that "all official translations" of the comments, including the foreign ministry and president's office, "refer to wiping Israel away".
 His comments were strongly criticized by a number of foreign leaders.

 Iran's stated policy on Israel is to urge a one-state solution through a countrywide referendum in which a government would be elected that all Palestinians and all Israelis would jointly vote for; which would normally be an end to the "Zionist state".
 Iran's supreme leader Ayatollah Khamenei, rejecting any attack on Israel, called for a referendum in Palestine.
 Ahmadinejad himself has also repeatedly called for such solution.
 Moreover, Khamenei's main advisor in foreign policy, Ali Akbar Velayati, said that Holocaust was a genocide and a historical reality.
 Mahmoud Ahmadinejad and other prominent officials have however on other occasion called for the destruction of Israel.